mikael-ros/neobeam/readme.md

 > [!NOTE]
 > _[Marp](https://marp.app/) is a presentation framework that allows users to create presentations with Markdown and CSS._
 >
-> Inspired by, but not affiliated with or sourced from, the Marp [beam theme made by rnd195](https://github.com/rnd195/my-marp-themes).
-As mentioned, I have not used any of their code to create this theme.
+> Inspired by, but not sourced from, the Marp [beam theme made by rnd195](https://github.com/rnd195/my-marp-themes). rnd195 has himself also contributed to this theme.

 <a href='https://ko-fi.com/Z8Z212GZR6' target='_blank'><img height='60' style='border:0px;height:60px;' src='https://storage.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>